kojoidrissa/djangoconUS-2015/inclusion_djangoconUS-2015.md

     +  harder to implement, requires cultural change
     +  provides a superset of above two terms

+#Silent Errors
+-  Am I going to summarize all the "silent errors" I've found over the past few months?

 #WHY?
 -  To build a strong "party", you need many types of *awesome*
 -  Inherent limits on each community